FREE Plant-Based Protein Course with 40+ Recipes

 So, while it was originally thought to be more challenging to get enough protein on a vegan/vegetarian diet, as long as you are including quality sources, you are OK.

 We don’t eat in a protein vacuum, all foods are going to contain other nutrients (either micro, macro, fiber, antioxidants, ect) that we have to take into consideration.
 When I eat a cup of lentils, not only am I getting 18 grams of protein, I also have the benefit of 16g of fiber and almost zero fat.
 Contrast that with a similar amount of chicken which contains zero fiber, fat and cholesterol.
-It’s why I believe that everyone- veggie or not- should eat more quality protein sources like beans, lentils, tofu, tempeh, nuts and seeds and grass-fed dairy protein.
+It’s why I believe that everyone- veggie or not- should eat more quality vegetarian and vegan protein sources like beans, lentils, tofu, tempeh, nuts and seeds and grass-fed dairy protein.
 Eating these foods gives you more of the good stuff- protein included!

 If we take the above recommendations into mind, at 130 pounds and fairly active, I aim to get 65-70g per protein per day.
 20-25g at dinner (my largest meal), 15-20g at lunch (second largest meal), 10-15 at breakfast, and 10-15 divided up among my snacks.